Jupiter Inlet Light, Florida Vintage

 This lighthouse, called the Jupiter Inlet Light, was completed in May 1860 and was lit July 1860.
 It's at the juncture of the Jupiter Inlet and the Indian River in southeast Florida.
 Its unusual color red is to hide discoloration caused by the humidity in that area.
 On November 15, 1972, the lighthouse was placed on the National Register of Historic Places.
 In 1988 the Florida History Center and Museum opened in Burt Reynolds Park just across the inlet, but moved to Lighthouse Park and became the Jupiter Inlet Lighthouse and Museum.
 Public tours to the top of the lighthouse are conducted.

 It's cool to sit at Jetty's restaurant across the inlet, have a great meal and drinks, with this view.

 2. Creative Black and White Fine Art Photographs, 1/18

 4. Art - It Is Good For You, 2/18

 5. The Road To Self Promotion, 5/18

 Copyright Notice: All images on this web site are protected by the U.S. and international copyright laws, all rights reserved.
 The images may not be copied, reproduced, manipulated or used in any way, without written permission of Kay Brewer, Artist, and Kay Brewer Photographs, a licensed business.
 Any unauthorized usage will be prosecuted to the full extent of U.S. Copyright Law.

-lighthouse, Jupiter Inlet Light, Florida, red lighthouse, water, park, National Register of Historic Places, vintage, monotone, sepia, kay brewer, marina, Jupiter Inlet Lighthouse and Museum, museum, brewer, photograph, photography, art for sale
+lighthouse, Jupiter Inlet Light, Florida, red lighthouse, architecture, water, park, National Register of Historic Places, vintage, monotone, sepia, kay brewer, marina, Jupiter Inlet Lighthouse and Museum, museum, brewer, photograph, photography, art for sale

 From All Photos In Photography By Kay